ProvableHQ/ARCs/arc-0020/README.md

 #### Example: Private Transfer with `dyn record`

-For private token operations, `dyn record` provides type-erased records that work with any ARC20 token:
+For private token operations, `dyn record` provides dynamic records that work with any ARC20 token:

 ```leo
 fn deposit_private(